IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/A First Course in Database Systems Readings.md

     2. A database administrator.

 Chapter 1.2.1 Data-Definition Language Commands
-  - schema-altering data-definition language (DDL) commands are parsed by a DDL processor and passed to the execution engine, which then goes through the index/file/record manager to alter the metadata
+  - Schema-altering data-definition language (DDL) commands are parsed by a DDL processor and passed to the execution engine, which then goes through the index/file/record manager to alter the metadata

 Chapter 1.2.2 Overview of Query Processing
   - The query is parsed and optimized by a query compiler.